ofabel/mp-flipper/README.md

 **This is still work in progress, but already more than just a proof of concept.**

-There is no documentation of the `flipperzero` module.
+There is no documentation of the `flipperzero` module yet.
-Just checkout the [examples](./examples/) for the syntax.
+So just checkout the [examples](./examples/) for the syntax.
 Sadly, REPL support is only available in fhe [firmware fork](https://github.com/ofabel/flipperzero-firmware) version.